Tips and Tricks

 Now, let’s start with refurbishing your own bike.

-1. Give your bike a new paint job
+1. Pimp your bike with a new paint job

 One of the reasons that you fell for your bike the first time must be the colour.
-You definitely want to ride on your bike more if it has your favourite colours on it.
+Obviously, you would want to ride on your bike more if it has your favourite colours on it.
 However, it’s totally understandable that after a while, you might want to change it up a bit.
-Well, we know what a fresh lick of paint does!
+In this case, we know what a fresh lick of paint does!
 Freshen up your frame, fork, bell or wheel, or customise your bike with outdoor use stickers.